Reds vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- Over the past 10 games, the Reds have been favored twice and split those games 1-1.
+- The Reds have played as the favorite in three of their past 10 games and have won two of those contests.

-- In their last 10 games with a total, the Reds and their opponents are 4-6-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Reds and their opponents have combined to hit the over three times.

-- In their last game with a spread, the Reds failed to cover.
+- The Reds did not cover its most recent game with a spread.

 Reds Betting Records & Stats

-- Cincinnati has ynot played as moneyline favorites of -160 or shorter.
+- Cincinnati has played as moneyline favorites of -150 or shorter in just one game this season, which it won.

-- Based on this contest's moneyline, the Reds' implied win probability is 61.5%.
+- Based on this matchup's moneyline, the Reds' implied win probability is 60%.

-- Cincinnati has had an over/under set by oddsmakers 26 times, and have combined with opponents to go over the total in 14 of those games (14-11-1).
+- Cincinnati has played in 27 games with over/under set, and have combined with opponents to go over the total 14 times (14-12-1).

-- The Reds have had a run line set for only one game this season, and they did not cover.
+- The Reds have had a run line set for only one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.